Why Am I Still Single and How Can I Meet Someone?

 By Toni Hoy

 Even the happiest of single people sometimes wonder, "Why am I still single?"
-The biggest reasons boil down to two things-either circumstances brought them to be single or they're just not interested in being in a serious relationship.
+It usually boils down to two things-either circumstances brought them to be single or they're just not interested in being in a serious relationship.

 Life's circumstances can sometimes be painful and unexpected.
 Some people are single because a spouse or beloved partner passed away.
 Others sought divorce for one reason or another.
 Many singles have done a fair amount of dating and they really just haven't found the right one.